transXpress/transXpress-nextflow/README.md

 Setup the mandatory 'species.txt' file in the directory describing which species the data comes from.
 See the tests directory for an example:[species.txt](./tests/test_nonSS-trinity/species.txt)

-Link the transxpress-nextflow content into your assembly directory
+Symbolically link the transxpress-nextflow code into your assembly directory
 ```
 ln -s /your/transxpress-nextflow-cloned-directory/* ./
 ```